Showing posts with label refuge. Show all posts

 Wheeler Wildlife Complex

 We rode through Decatur, turning on the road that once housed the Paper Mill.
-Hubby said to me we might see a hawk or Bald Eagle.
-We looked in every tree and on every power line.
-We were nearing the Paul Bunyan power line, and I asked hubby what was that thing on the power pole.
-We turned around to see a sitting up on top of a Bald Eagle.
-He gave me a wink as if to say, I am on the watch out for food.
+My Hubby said to me that we might see a hawk or a Bald Eagle.
+We searched every tree and along every power line.
+We were nearing the Paul Bunyan power line, and I asked Hubby what that thing was on the power pole.
+We turned around to see a Bald Eagle sitting up on top of a Bald Eagle.
+He gave me a wink as if to say, I am on the lookout for food.

 Bald Eagle

-We stopped at Wheeler Dam, which is another great place to see lots of birds.
+We stopped at Wheeler Dam, another great place to see a variety of birds.
 The power lines sitting in the river and the island were covered in white and blackbirds.
 There were waterfowl swimming, fishing, and flying over the Tennessee River.

 A bird was sitting on most of the light poles as we crossed the dam.